 Cascadia Marine Trail

-The Cascadia Marine Trail, a national recreation trail, is one of only 16 National Millennium Trails designated by the White House.
-The trail navigates some of the most spectacular scenery in the Salish Sea as it weaves through the interconnected waterways of Puget Sound, the Hood Canal, and around the San Juan Islands.
+One of only 16 National Millennium Trails, the Cascadia Marine Trail navigates some of the most spectacular scenery in the Salish Sea.
+It weaves through the interconnected waterways of Puget Sound, the Hood Canal, and around the San Juan Islands.
 As the largest Washington water trail, the options for single or multi-day trips are almost limitless.
 With snow-capped peaks on the horizon, rugged forested coastline, and sheltered estuaries rich with wildlife, it’s hard to go wrong.
 While paddling, keep an eye out for pods of orca whales.

-For a guided adventure, Discovery Sea Kayaks leads multiple types of kayak trips, from bioluminescence tours in the evenings to multi-day camping paddles around San Juan Island.
+For a guided adventure, Discovery Sea Kayaks leads multiple guided trips, from evening bioluminescence tours to multi-day camping paddles around San Juan Island.

 Also See: Guide to Whale Watching